dcrommie/walbrook/education/investment-profile.md

 The High Growth strategy will usually contain around 15% in defensive assets such as fixed-interest and cash, with the remaining 85% allocated to growth-oriented investments such as shares or property.
 Other assets that exhibit both growth and defensive characteristics may be included, including infrastructure, derivatives and hedge funds.

+The minimum suggested investment timeframe is seven years.

 #### Maximum Growth

 Investors in the Maximum Growth strategy are typically seeking to maximise the capital growth potential of their portfolio.
 They are willing and able to accept significant risk, including the permanent loss of principal, for the possibility to maximise long-term returns.

 The Maximum Growth strategy will usually contain a maximum of 5% in cash, with the remaining 95% - 100% allocated to growth-oriented investments such as listed shares, private equity or property.
 Other assets that exhibit both growth and defensive characteristics may be included, including high-yield and emerging market debt, derivatives and hedge funds.

+The minimum suggested investment timeframe is seven years.

 *Please let us know if you have any questions, or if there are any changes to your financial goals or circumstances that may impact your current investment profile.*